 The first rule of thumb?
 Don’t wear shorts to a wedding.
 Full-length trousers are the go-to, always.
 Either purchase tailored trousers as part of a suit or opt for a universal-fitting, straight-leg piece.

 You’ll want to diversify your look with a striking ensemble, without taking the limelight away from the groom(s).
-Here’s how you can:
+Here are some of our wedding outfit ideas and tips for the men:

 1. Rock a suave suit